BenjaminStahr/hci_easter_eggs/README.md

 # Finding Easter Eggs
 "Finding Easter Eggs" is a university project developed during my Human-Computer Interaction class as part of my Master's program.
 The project explored two different techniques for helping users orient themselves in a virtual reality (VR) space to find invisible Easter eggs.
 The experiment aimed to compare proximity-based feedback with directional guidance to determine which method helps users more effectively navigate VR environments.

-You can watch the final prototype in action on YouTube:
+You can watch the final prototype on YouTube:
 [Finding Easter Eggs - Final Prototype](https://www.youtube.com/watch?v=15HLDWJviS8)

 ## Experiment Overview